nancytruong/caravan/Pods/MapboxGeocoder.swift/README.md

 MBGeocoder *geocoder = [MBGeocoder sharedGeocoder];
 ```

-With the geocoder in hand, construct a geocode options object and pass it into the `Geocoder.geocode(options:completionHandler:)` method.
+With the geocoder in hand, construct a geocode options object and pass it into the `Geocoder.geocode(_:completionHandler:)` method.

 ### Forward geocoding